Package 'BIOMASS'

 Title: Estimating Aboveground Biomass and Its Uncertainty in Tropical Forests

-Description: Contains functions to estimate aboveground biomass/carbon and its uncertainty in tropical forests.
-These functions allow to (1) retrieve and to correct taxonomy, (2) estimate wood density and its uncertainty, (3) construct height-diameter models, (4) manage tree and plot coordinates, (5) estimate the aboveground biomass/carbon at the stand level with associated uncertainty.
-To cite 'BIOMASS', please use citation("BIOMASS").
-See more in the article of Réjou-Méchain et al. (2017) <doi:10.1111/2041-210X.12753>.
+Description: Contains functions for estimating above-ground biomass/carbon and its uncertainty in tropical forests.
+These functions allow to (1) retrieve and correct taxonomy, (2) estimate wood density and its uncertainty, (3) build height-diameter models, (4) manage tree and plot coordinates, (5) estimate above-ground biomass/carbon at stand level with associated uncertainty.
+To cite ‘BIOMASS’, please use citation(‘BIOMASS’).
+For more information, see Réjou-Méchain et al. (2017) <doi:10.1111/2041-210X.12753>.

 Maintainer: Dominique Lamonica <[email protected]>